geovedi/book-notes/2016/now.notes.md

   - Understanding "now" requires knowledge of various concepts in physics.
   - The goal of the book is to present essential physics and provide a clear picture of "now."
 - Author's Background and Approach:
-  - The author's background is in experimental physics.
+  - Muller's background is in experimental physics.
   - Projects related to understanding time include measuring microwave debris from the Big Bang and determining the universe's past expansion.
   - The book offers insights into challenges and frustrations of experimental physics.
 - Structure of the Book: